brillout/wildcard-api/docs/readme.template.md

 ## Authentication

-You can use the `context` object to authenticate your users.
+Use the context object to authenticate requests.
 For example:

 ~~~js
 // Node.js server